PennyNichols/next-shs/README.md

     ![SSH successful keygen](./public/images/image-8.png)

-    - If you encounter this error, you are using the wrong CLI:
+    If you encounter this error, you are using the wrong CLI, it is recommended to switch to Git Bash.

     ![SSH generation error](./public/images/image-2.png)